billycao/venmo-to-lunch-money/README.md

 An Express.js based app that transforms Venmo emails into [Lunch Money](lunch-money) transactions.

-:warning: **This script is not yet publish-quality yet.**

-This just the result of one evening hack session.
-Several tasks remain before it is ready for prime time.
-I've made this available in case it's useful to anyone else looking to include Venmo transactions in Lunch Money.
+This project is just a result of a two-night hack session.
+I can't guarantee correctness or privacy conciousness.
 **Use at your own risk.**

 ## Table of Contents